NadiDami/CrowdHailer.github.io/_drafts/ddd/value-objects.md

 Input should be transformed to domain objects as soon as possible.
 Form objects are a good way to do that and will be the next post.

+*Have you been building with value objects?
+If so, let me know how it went and what you think of them.*

 ### Resources